Changing Role of Couriers

 costs; one alternative to cutting costs has been the M1 shuttle.

-Another way has been to send more pallets on overnight pallet networks.
+Another way has been to send more pallets on overnight pallet

-cover compared to what courier firms offer.
+very low insurance cover compared to what courier firms offer.

 Another way companies are cutting costs is described on our cost